404mat/setup-mac/README.md

 # MacOS : Setup
 This is the way I setup all Mac computers when I do a fresh install.
 Feel free to follow along and take what you like from it.

+You can start by installing all the config files (dotfiles) using [the installation script](dotfiles/install_dotfiles.sh).

+In the mean time, install ***Xcode*** from the App Store, as it is the signgle thing that will take the most time.

 ## Things to do while other stuff installs

  - Settings :